nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

 ## Optional Cleanup
 ### Delete all topics
-1. Return to the Kafka terminal and run:
+1. Return to the first Kafka terminal and within the container run:
     ```bash
     $KAFKA_HOME/bin/kafka-topics.sh --list --bootstrap-server `broker-list.sh` | xargs -I'{}' $KAFKA_HOME/bin/kafka-topics.sh --delete --bootstrap-server `broker-list.sh` --topic='{}'
     ```

 ### Shutdown Kafka
+1. Exit from both Kafka terminals.
 1. From the root of the `kafka-docker` repo run (in the host OS not inside a container):
     ```bash
     docker-compose stop